Tokelo Rantie: AFC Bournemouth

 Malmö FF confirmed on 28 August 2013 that they had sold Rantie to English club Bournemouth.
 The transfer fee was undisclosed but was reported to be a Bournemouth club record fee of £2.5 million.
 Rantie made his début on 17 September, replacing Scottish winger Ryan Fraser in a 1–0 win against Barnsley at the Goldsands Stadium.
 He made his first start for the club four days later in a 3–3 draw against Middlesbrough, lining up alongside strike partner Lewis Grabban before being replaced by Wes Thomas after 60 minutes.
 His first goal for the club came on 9 November, as he opened the scoring in a 1–1 draw against Burnley at Turf Moor, before Danny Ings scored late on to level the match.
 His second goal for the club came in January 2014, scoring the winning goal as Bournemouth beat Huddersfield Town 2–1.
 Rantie struggled to break into the starting eleven with Bournemouth top scorer Lewis Grabban and January signing Yann Kermorgant from Charlton Athletic being preferred by manager Eddie Howe.
 However, despite this, with the departure of Grabban to Norwich this summer for an estimated sum of £3,000,000 after his release clause from the new contract he signed just 6 months earlier was triggered, and a strong performance in the last game of the season in a 1–0 defeat away to Millwall by the South African.

 Gençlerbirliği

 On 26 August 2016, Bournemouth announced on their official website that Rantie had signed a permanent deal with Turkish side Gençlerbirliği for an undisclosed fee.

 Mamelodi Sundowns

-On 10 September 2019 he signed a 3-year contract with Mamelodi Sundowns.

-Rantie's contract with Sundowns was terminated on 5 January 2020.
+On 10 September 2019, Rantie signed a 3-year contract with Mamelodi Sundowns.
+His contract was terminated on 5 January 2020 and he has never played since.